Vietnam.vn - Nền tảng quảng bá Việt Nam

 Recently, the Prime Minister requested to amend Decree 24/2012/ND-CP on gold trading in a shortened form to suit the situation, to be completed in June 2025; at the same time, review and build a database on the gold market, to be completed in June 2025.

-In the long term, the Prime Minister assigned the State Bank, the Ministry of Finance and relevant agencies to continue improving the safe, favorable, healthy and attractive business environment so that people can actively promote production, business and start-ups, instead of storing gold; separate state management from gold production and trading activities; promote the production and processing of gold jewelry to create more jobs; strengthen information and communication work, and relieve the psychology of keeping gold among people.
+In the long term, the Prime Minister assigned the State Bank, the Ministry of Finance and relevant agencies to continue improving the safe, favorable, healthy and attractive business environment so that people can actively promote production, business and start-ups, instead of storing gold; separate state management from gold production and trading activities; promote the production and processing of gold jewelry to create more jobs; strengthen information and communication work, and dispel the psychology of keeping gold among people.

 PNJ has signs of violating tax laws and unfair competition.

 The State Bank Inspectorate believes that PNJ has signs of violating tax laws.
-The State Bank has sent a document transferring information to the competent authority for consideration and handling according to regulations.
+The State Bank has sent a document transferring the information to the competent authority for consideration and handling according to regulations.

 The State Bank of Vietnam (SBV) has just officially issued an inspection conclusion on compliance with policies and laws in gold trading activities at Phu Nhuan Jewelry Joint Stock Company (PNJ; HoSE: PNJ).

-Second, compliance with the law on anti-money laundering: PNJ violated the law on anti-money laundering, specifically: issued internal regulations with incomplete content as prescribed; did not classify customers according to risk level; reported insufficient content as prescribed by law; did not report large value transactions that must be reported related to gold trading activities; did not conduct internal audits on anti-money laundering as prescribed; had no regulations on freezing accounts, sealing, freezing or temporarily holding assets; had no specific instructions for conducting money laundering risk assessments; had no regulations on the authority to approve reports; the form of disseminating reports throughout the system; had no regulations on cases of customer identification; had no specific regulations on the frequency of updating customer identification information; had no regulations on collecting information on beneficial owners, the purpose and nature of the customer's business relationship with the reporting entity; PNJ does identify customers and store customer identification information, but not fully as required by law.
+Second, compliance with the law on anti-money laundering: PNJ violated the law on anti-money laundering, specifically: issued internal regulations with incomplete content as prescribed; did not classify customers according to risk level; reported insufficient content as prescribed by law; did not report large value transactions that must be reported related to gold trading activities; did not conduct internal audits on anti-money laundering as prescribed; had no regulations on freezing accounts, sealing, freezing or temporarily holding assets; had no specific instructions for conducting money laundering risk assessment; had no regulations on the authority to approve reports; forms of disseminating reports throughout the system; had no regulations on cases of customer identification; had no specific regulations on the frequency of updating customer identification information; had no regulations on collecting information on beneficial owners, the purpose and nature of the customer's business relationship with the reporting entity; PNJ does identify customers and store customer identification information, but not fully as required by law.

-The cause was determined to be that the legal representative, leaders and employees of PNJ had not seriously complied with a number of legal regulations in gold trading, anti-money laundering and accounting, preparation and use of accounting documents, declaration and fulfillment of tax obligations.
+The cause was determined to be that the legal representative, leaders and employees of PNJ have not seriously complied with a number of legal regulations in gold trading, anti-money laundering and accounting, preparation and use of accounting documents, declaration and fulfillment of tax obligations.

-Regarding handling measures, immediately after the direct inspection ended, the State Bank issued a document transferring information about the violation of the invoice regime, accounting documents, and taxes with signs of violating criminal law at PNJ to the Ministry of Public Security for verification, investigation, and handling.
+Regarding handling measures, immediately after the direct inspection ended, the State Bank issued a document transferring information on the violation of the invoice regime, accounting documents, and taxes with signs of violating criminal law at PNJ to the Ministry of Public Security for verification, investigation, and handling.

 The State Bank also recommended that the company rectify and end its violations, and promptly address shortcomings to ensure compliance with the law.
 In addition, the State Bank requested relevant ministries and branches to improve the policy mechanism for managing gold trading activities.